ThomasTeklu/Active-Directory-Walkthrough/README.md

 ![image](https://github.com/user-attachments/assets/d51446e1-abfb-401d-ab1a-fbf9dfc7e821)

+With that, you've seen how to observe certain action types within our event viewer.

+## Conclusion

-With that, you've seen how the actions we take appear within our event viewer.
-Not only that, but you've also finished this tutorial!
-If all has gone well, you should've gotten a better intuition as to how Active Directory works.
-Go through it mutltiple times to further strengthen that knowledge.
+Congratulations for reaching the end of this tutorial!
+If all has gone according to plan, you should've gotten a better grasp with regards to both how to establish/configure your own Active Directory environment, as well as its inner workings.
+I would suggest going through it mutltiple times with increasingly less assistance from the tutorial to further strengthen intuition.
+Until next time!